 Alopecia Areata Treatment Development Program

-Since 1985, based on targeted research aims set forth during our biennial researh summits, NAAF has awarded 178 research grants totaling $4.4 million.
-Of that, 38 grants totaling $1.65 million were directed to the line of inquiry that led to early stage clinical trials with drugs targeting the JAK immune pathways showing promising hair regrowth in alopecia areata for the first time ever.
+Since 1985, based on targeted research aims set forth during our biennial research summits, NAAF has awarded 178 research grants totaling $4.4 million.
+Of that, 38 grants totaling $1.65 million have been directed to the line of inquiry that has led to the current clinical trials with JAK inhibitors that are showing such promise for re-growing hair in people with alopecia areata.

 Strategically Driving Research

-In 1988, NAAF began funding early genetic research studies in alopecia areata.
-NAAF awarded the first of 10 immunogenetic grants in 1989.
-In 1992, NAAF supported development of an alopecia areata mouse model with the earliest of 14 grants.
-NAAF's early support of Dr. Angela Christiano’s genetic studies (the first of 12 grants) in 1997, followed by the formation of the Alopecia Areata Registry, Biobank and Clinical Trials Network (Registry) in partnership with the National Institutes of Health* in 2001, proved instrumental in bringing about the groundbreaking 2010 Genome-Wide Association Study (GWAS) published in Nature.
+NAAF's early support of Dr. Angela Christiano’s genetic studies, followed by the formation of the Alopecia Areata Registry, Biobank and Clinical Trials Network (Registry) in partnership with the National Institutes of Health* in 2001, proved instrumental in bringing about the groundbreaking 2010 Genome-Wide Association Study (GWAS) published in Nature.